Bridging Information Asymmetry: A Hierarchical Framework for Deterministic Blind Face Restoration: Forward-Process Preference Optimization Foundations of Forward-Process Preference Optimization

-The fundamental information asymmetry in BFR results in a one-to-many mapping, where a single sparse input can correspond to multiple semantically plausible but structurally inconsistent outputs.
-To eliminate this stochastic uncertainty and ensure deterministic restoration, it is essential to prune the generative solution space, guiding the model's posterior distribution toward a high-fidelity manifold that aligns with human preferences.
+{The under-constrained nature of BFR results in a one-to-many mapping, where a single sparse input can correspond to multiple semantically plausible but structurally inconsistent outputs.
+To eliminate this stochastic uncertainty and ensure deterministic restoration, it is essential to constrain the generative trajectory, guiding the model's posterior distribution toward a high-fidelity manifold that aligns with human preferences. }

 To this end, we leverage the principles of DiffusionNFT~\cite{chen2025nft, zheng2025diffusionnft} as our mathematical foundation.
 DiffusionNFT bypasses the complexities of policy gradients on the reverse process by performing RL directly on the forward diffusion process.
 Instead of optimizing likelihood ratios of a discretized reverse policy, it refines the diffusion dynamics through the velocity field that parameterizes the forward process.